meboev/NppOpenFileInFolders/README.md

 - You can see/copy the full path of all the files you are searching into.
 - You can limit the results to a predefined values, to speed up the search for big projects
 - You can open the results directly inside a Windows Explorer window
+- You can select/open multiple results, and the selection will be preserved if the results are the same
+- Forward / Back slashes paths insensitive searching

 ### Screenshots